Women are leading us through the pandemic. They should be leading our country next

 For now, we have to lead from where we are, as we will.
 Our eyes will be on our current leaders and how they are handling this crisis.
 And come fall, we’ll vote on those who represent the voices we believe can best carry us forward.
 But the reality is that our ballots won’t look like our communities.
 If we want to build a very different future, it is at this moment that we have to recognize the incredible women who are leading in crisis in all different ways—and encourage them to run for office.

-Erin Loos Cutraro is the Founder and CEO of She Should Run, a nonpartisan nonprofit promoting leadership and encouraging women from all walks of life to run for public office.
-Since its founding in 2011, more than 26,000 women have been encouraged to run for office through She Should Run’s efforts, and over 18,000 women have indicated they are preparing for a future through She Should Run’s flagship program, the Incubator.
+Erin Loos Cutraro is the founder and CEO of She Should Run, a nonpartisan nonprofit promoting leadership and encouraging women from all walks of life to run for public office.
+Since its founding in 2011, more than 26,000 women have been encouraged to run for office through She Should Run’s efforts, and more than 18,000 women have indicated they are preparing for a future through She Should Run’s flagship program, the Incubator.